-Congratulations from the NYU Social Entrepreneurship Program, NYU Green Grants and D-Prize to Samuel Sofela (NYU Tandon 2020), Chukwuka Madumelu and Oghare Victor Ogidiama of Qantab Light Cube for being selected as the winner of the 2017 NYU/D-Prize Social Venture Competition!
+Congratulations from the NYU Social Entrepreneurship Program, NYU Office of Sustainability and D-Prize to Sanya Sareen, Nishchala Bhandari, and Arushi Gupta of Sehak, and Ana Jerolamon of Lights for Everyone (L4E), for being selected as the two winners of the 2018 NYU/D-Prize Social Venture Competition!

 Qantab Light Cube is a renewable energy company based in Nigeria with a focus on the deployment of stand-alone portable and rooftop solar units to rural and urban homes, and solar PV micro grids systems to rural communities.
 The company's primary objective is to join a growing ensemble of solution providers who proactively engage vision, expertise and action in becoming an indispensable energy provider.
 They also provide before and after sales service to customers as well information regarding their electricity consumption.
 With the competition grant, Qantab will sell and distribute solar lamps across Nigeria, while establishing sustainable business models with microfinance banks to finance small and medium solar systems for rural and urban customers.

 We are also thrilled to congratulate Ijeoma Ozoma (NYU Law 2019) and E-Squared, another NYU finalist from the 2017 competition, who will receive an independent $15,000 grant from D-Prize.
 E-Squared will use school-based distribution and novel payment options to eliminate many of the barriers preventing the distribution and adoption of solar power lamps in Uganda.

 Meet the Qantab Light Cube Team:

 From left: Chukwuka Madumelu, Samuel Sofela, and Oghare Victor Ogidiama